launchdarkly/c-client-sdk/DOCS.md

 LDUser *LDUserNew(const char *key);
 ```

 Allocate a new user.
-The user may be modified *until* it is passed to the `LdClientIdentify` or `LDClientInit`.
+The user may be modified *until* it is passed to the `LDClientIdentify` or `LDClientInit`.
 The `key` argument is not required.
 When `key` is `NULL` then a device specific ID is used.
 If a device specific ID cannot be obtained then a random fallback is generated.

 ```C
 void LDUserSetAnonymous(LDUser *user, bool anon);